You are here

 - Evaluate optimal management strategies for pregnant women with an OUD.

-- Launch ACT NOW trial to learn how to best to treat and manage opioid withdrawal in newborns, and determine long-term consequences on development, and possible management strategies.
+- Expand the Advancing Clinical Trials in Neonatal Opioid Withdrawl Syndrome (ACT NOW) project and tap into the Environmental Child Health Outcomes and IDeA States Pediatric Clinical Trials Network to learn how to best to treat and manage opioid withdrawal in newborns, and determine long-term consequences on development, and possible management strategies.

 Optimize Effective Treatments